SantoriniDave.com

 Fantastic historic 5-star hotel within half a block of the top of the Spanish Steps.
 An excellent wellness spa, restaurant, and rooftop terrace lounge are all on site.

-25. Maalot – Tridente and Trevi Fountain Area
+25. Maalot – Tridente & Trevi Fountain

 Trendy restaurant lounge with antique furnishings and bold artwork